opentaps/open-climate-investing/book/Analyzing-Investments.md

 So we see that the market, as a whole, thinks that Energy has the highest carbon risk factors -- it is the most sensitive to climate change.
 Makes sense in light of the strong carbon risk factors we got for both the oil majors and oil exploration companies.
 Then, interestingly enough, comes the Materials sector -- chemicals, paper, steel, and mining.
 Then comes Utilities, followed by Real estate.
 Industrials, Communications, Information Technology, and
 Consumer products have very low sensitivities.
-Finally very significant negative carbon risk factors for Health Care and very high and significant negative carbon risk factors for Financials.
+Finally very significant negative carbon risk factors for Health Care stocks.
+The very high and significant negative carbon risk factors for Financials should be ignored, as the Fama French-style factor models are not recommended for these stocks.

 What does this mean?
 The market believes that energy and energy-intensive sectors are most as risk to climate change, probably through shifting demand and potential carbon taxes.
 Utilities are less sensitive, presumably because they could shift their fuel mix to renewables, and maybe their regulators would allow them to pass those on to their customers.
 Real estate companies even less so, because energy is not as big a part of their costs.
-On the other side, why do health care and financial stocks have negative carbon risk factors?
-Are they "safe havens" for investors?

-This is where I think the market's transition scenario breaks down.
-How could the financials sector escape climate change, when the heavily-indebted sectors such as energy, utilities, and real estate are heavily affected?
-In other words, if the market is trading down integrated oil and oil exploration stocks because of climate change, investors should be taking a serious look at financials with heavy exposures to those sectors.

-What does "market implied" mean, after all?
-It means relative to other traded assets in the market.  _Relative to the other assets_, how risky is it?
+Is this a logical transition scenario?
+That's where "market implied" comes in.
+Market implied means relative to other traded assets in the market.  _Relative to the other assets_, how risky is it?
 Is it over- or undervalued?
 And, most important of all, is the market missing something, or are you?
+It also means that you can trade one set of assets against another, such as underweighting the stocks with higher climate risks than the market currently expects.

 ![Sub-Sector Carbon Risk Factors of S&P500](images/sp-500-subsector-carbon-risk-factors.png)